michaelsbradleyjr/vps-setup/README.md

     export PATH=~/bin:$PATH

+I want to populate `.sh_aliases` with at least the following:

+    alias sudo='sudo env PATH=$PATH'

+This will allow the npm tool (see notes below) to work properly when invoked with `sudo` in the context of an NVM installation.

-I may or may not populate `.sh_aliases` at this time, but it will probably end up containing things like this:
+In time `.sh_aliases` will probably end up containing other helpful shortcuts like:

     ...
     alias ssh-otherserver='ssh -p 12345 -2 -c blowfish user@host'